JasonWangtogetherall/CameraRecorder/README.md

 "# CameraRecoder"
+# Overview
-# OverviewThis project is to control the PTZ functions of PTZOptics Camera with GUI using OpenCV.
+This project is to control the PTZ functions of PTZOptics Camera with GUI using OpenCV.
 The GUI has been developed using Pyside2.

 ## Structure